CroLinuxGamer/Dotfiles/README.md

 ### Main points:

-- `linux` only (sorry windows and mac users)
+- `linux` only (sorry windows and mac users).
-- Probably made to personal so don't expect to find some gold here
+- Probably made too personal so don't expect to find some gold here.
-- This is something that I do for fun
+- This is something that I do for fun.
-- Updates are probably gonna be in this fashion: 1 month no updates and then 100 updates in a day
+- Updates are probably gonna be in this fashion: 1 month no updates and then 100 updates in a day.
-- There is probably going to be a lot of `broken` english here
+- There is probably going to be a lot of `broken` english here.
-- That is it for the points
+- That is it for the points.

 ### Quick look at the desktop